The Shift

 Connection to HELM

 This role maps to the Product Designer in the Leadership Guide: accountable for how product experience is defined and defended as the organization scales with automation.
-In the Practitioner Guide, it sits on Layer 2: Quality Guardrails—design system compliance and accessibility standards are not optional polish; they are guardrails agents and humans must share.
+In the Practitioner Guide, it sits on Layer 2: Quality Guardrails.
+Design system compliance and accessibility standards are guardrails agents and humans share, not optional polish.

 In the Operating Loop, the Verify phase includes UX review: agent output is treated as candidate work that must pass human-centered criteria before it is accepted.
 Shift 2 applies directly: leaders and designers stop optimizing for hands-on screen production and optimize for constraints, specs, and governance that shape every generated surface.